Tips for Filming Pre-recorded Workout Videos from an Expert

 - Double check to be sure there are no visible logos (besides your own), water bottles, etc. in the background; choose a nice, clean frame without any clutter.
 A random Starbucks cup can be a huge distraction (you remember the final season of Game of Thrones).

 - Audio is one of the hardest parts of making a great video.
 Find a spot where it’s very quiet, with no loud noises, traffic, etc. in the background; speak loudly and confidently.
 If you want to invest, consider a wireless microphone that plugs into the camera, or a plug-in mic for your phone.
 Another option is to record the visuals only, then go back and record the voiceover in a quiet space with no distractions (and a nice plug-in USB microphone as well.)
+Here's more on optimizing audio for your videos.

 - Make eye contact with the camera the entire time.
 Pretend the camera is someone you’re talking to one-on-one.
 The more engaged you are, the more engaged your viewers will be.